-When a Complainant Does If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Office of Equity, Access, & Inclusion.
+When a Complainant Does Not Wish to Proceed If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Office of Institutional Culture.
 The request will be evaluated in light of the duty to ensure the safety of the campus and to comply with state or federal law.

-In consultation with Legal Affairs, the Office of Equity, Access, & Inclusion will determine whether the University will proceed when the Complainant does not wish to do so, and the Chief Diversity Officer/Title IX Coordinator may sign a formal complaint to initiate a grievance process upon completion of an appropriate violence risk assessment.
+In consultation with Legal Affairs, the Office of Institutional Culture will determine whether the University will proceed when the Complainant does not wish to do so, and the Chief of Institutional Culture/Title IX Coordinator may sign a formal complaint to initiate a grievance process upon completion of an appropriate violence risk assessment.